-- 4.102 A key component of demographic change is internal migration which is included in population projections using trend-based analysis, and is measurable through ONS 'Components of Population Change' tables.
-Internal migration is the most significant single component of projected population change for St Albans City and District identifying a net increase of 6,800 people in the period 2012-2031. - 4.103 Over the 10 years to June 2011, there was an average annual net gain through internal migration of 290 people which, by applying the average household size from the 2011 Census of 2.5, implies in the region of 115 households.
+- 4.102 A key component of demographic change driving household formation and the need for housing in the St Albans district is internal migration which is included in population projections using trend-based analysis, and is measurable through ONS 'Components of Population Change' tables.
+2010-based projections identify a net gain from this dimension of 9,400 people over the period 2012-2031. - 4.103 Over the 10 years to June 2011, there was an average annual net gain through internal migration of 290 people which, by applying the average household size from the 2011 Census of 2.5, implies in the region of 115 households.
 For the most recent 3 years for which data is available, the trend has increased to in excess of 200 households per annum.
-Such net gains place an equivalent increase in the requirement for housing.
+Such net gains place an equivalent increase in the need for housing.
 In the absence of qualitative data examining choices and preferences, it is not possible to state with confidence why there has been a growth in net migration in recent years.
 It could be one or more of many pull factors including improved transport links and employment opportunities and the growing perception that St Albans is an attractive location in which to live and/or work or push factors that locations from which people are moving are less attractive.
 No relationship has been established between residential completions and household growth. - 4.104 There is evidence of an 'escalator effect' in terms of people moving into and on from the area.
 Over the 3 year period ending June 2011, the largest gain through internal migration was of 2,400 people in the 25 to 44 year age band, and the next largest gain was 1,000 in the 0 to 15 year old age band.
 This is indicative of families with younger children moving to the area. - 4.105 Over the same period, there were losses of 700 people in the 16 to 24 year age band which may well be for economic reasons in search of employment or to access further/higher education.
 There were also losses of 700 people in the 45 to 64 year age band and of 300 people in the 65 plus years age band, both of which are indicative of people moving on from the area. - 4.106 Over the 3 year period to June 2011, over 1,000 internal migrants moved into St Albans from each of Welwyn Hatfield and Hertsmere and almost 1,000 from Dacorum.
 These 3 local authorities provided the largest number of in-migrants for all 3 years. - 4.107 Over the same period, Welwyn Hatfield and Dacorum were the largest local authority destinations for out migrants from St Albans with over 1,400 moving to each of these two local authorities.
-The third largest local authority destination was Central Bedfordshire UA with 960 out migrants. - 4.108 The largest net gains during the 3 year period to June 2011 were more than 500 people from each of Hertsmere and Barnet.
+The third largest local authority destination was Central Bedfordshire UA with 960 out migrants.

+4.108 The largest net gains during the 3 year period to June 2011 were more than 500 people from each of Hertsmere and Barnet.
 The largest net losses were over 400 people to Dacorum, and over 300 people to each of North Hertfordshire and Central Bedfordshire UA.